kalebal/mvp/README.md

 Reach out if you'd like to contribute!

 ## Future Features ##
-Geolocation search
 Sort by state
-Add features to parks: agility courses, puppy water fountains, etc Integrate with Google Maps API to provide directions Separate dog count by large/small where there are separate parks UI refactoring for mobile compatibility
+Add amenity list to parks: agility courses, puppy water fountains, etc Integrate with Google Maps API to provide directions Separate dog count by large/small where there are separate parks UI refactoring for mobile compatibility